timtatt/sift/README.md

 - [ ] Support for light mode
 - [ ] Add inline mode to show test summary
 - [ ] Add animated chars

+## Bug Fixes
+- [ ] Add responsive wrapping for the help
+- [ ] When items collapsed and viewport is too large, rerender to remove whitespace